-We are committed to understanding the teacher as LEARNER (Liberal Education, Advocacy, Reflection, Nurture, Engagement, and Respect).
-These core concepts shape our programming and our ways of relating with our candidates, school and community partners, one another, and the larger University:
+We are committed to understanding the teacher as LEARNER (Liberal Education, Advocacy, Reflection, Nurture, Engagement, and Rexpect).
+A complete overview of the Unit's Conceptual Framework is available online.
+These core concepts shape our programming and our ways of relating with our candidates, school and community partners, one another, and the larger University.

 Liberal Education: Our program’s positioning within the University's larger commitment to a "superior liberal education" makes us somewhat unique in our design.
 The Unit does not offer an education major, but rather builds on the excellence and depth of content knowledge our students acquire through their studies across campus and beyond.
 It is our conviction that our graduates benefit from this commitment to supporting rigorous study in multiple disciplines, met with the excellence of our intensive teacher preparation programs.

 Advocacy: We recognize that good teachers are good leaders.
 We prepare our teachers to be advocates for students and schools both within the institutions where they will be employed and in the greater community.
 We model our commitment to cultivating leadership by our own participation in advocating for the place of teacher preparation within a Tier 5 research institution as well as our commitments to advocacy for PreK-12 students in our region.